Self-Care | Practical Strategies for Your Best Mental, Emotional, and Physical Health

 REIKI focuses on the transfer of energy between the client and the universe.
 Reiki massage is often designated as a natural therapy, providing an option for a spiritual element to other massage therapy.

 Massage is one of the most easily customized spa treatments you can find.
 Most massage therapists are more than happy to communicate with you regarding your body’s ideal pressure, strokes and overall style.
 From Swedish to Deep Tissue and Hot Stone to Reiki, anyone can find a massage that genuinely helps them best care for themselves.
 Additionally, many massage therapists provide a variety of intensity in the actual experience.
+There are also other treatments like herniated disc treatment services that may be more beneficial if you suffer from extreme back pain.

-As an addition to a facial or massage, many spas such as London’s Salt Spa in Forest offer salt caves, a whole-body wellness experience.
+As an addition to a facial or massage, many spas such as London’s Salt Spa in Forest offer salt caves and float therapy, a whole-body wellness experience.
 Salt caves are essentially rooms—often with salt floors and/or walls—that guests sit in to glean the benefits of the antibacterial and anti-inflammatory advantages of Himalayan salt.
 Guests simply sit and relax for 25 minutes, breathing deeply to experience the salt’s therapeutic effects.
 Salt therapy, or halotherapy, is a holistic method for improved breathing, clearer skin, and better overall wellness.
 Halotherapy uses micro-particles of salt, inhaled during the salt cave session, to alleviate a variety of respiratory and dermatological issues.
 A halogenerator breaks the salt into micro-particles and disperses them throughout the room.
 The salt is also said to produce negative ions, which combat and balance the positive ions we are exposed to through computers and smartphones.
 Some spas also offer salt beds, which are said to be more beneficial for dermatological issues because the guest can disrobe and apply the salt directly to their affected area.
 Many patients suffering from skin ailments such as psoriasis, rosacea, and eczema have found that salt spas help their skin stay healthy and clear.

 Another spa experience many people are finding beneficial is oxygen therapy— specifically oxygen facials.
 Long favored by celebrities, oxygen facials use a small airbrush tool to blow purified oxygen onto the face gently.
 Hyperbaric oxygen therapy has been used by doctors for decades to help speed healing for patients; the oxygen facial follows the same line of thinking—using oxygen can provide healing to our faces, specifically when it comes to anti-aging.
 Oxygen facials deliver oxygen to the outside layers of the skin, so after a good exfoliation and cleansing, aestheticians spray the oxygen over the client’s face.
 The results can mimic that of fillers, leaving clients with a glowing complexion.